datameshgroup/fusion/docs/api-reference/data-model.md

 An object which identifies a previous POI transaction.

 For a purchase, it instructs the POI System to use the payment card details from the original transaction if available.
-Note that the `RequestedAmount` must be <= the original transaction `RequestedAmount`.
+Note that the `RequestedAmount` must be less than or equal to the original transaction `RequestedAmount`.

 For a refund or completion, indicates which original transaction this should be matched to.
 A refund or completion may occur on a different Sale System and POI Terminal to the original transaction.